Ar-Kareem/puzzle_solver/src/puzzle_solver/puzzles/star_battle/README.md

 # Star Battle (Puzzle Type #31)

+This is a dedicated solver for Star Battle.

+Below are the details of how to utilize the solver.
+In addition, the solver gives all possible solutions to the input thus it can be utilized to figure out if a single partial input board has multiple possible solutions.

+(The solver under the hood mainly utilizes the CP-SAT solver from Google OR-Tools)

 * [**Play online**](https://www.puzzle-star-battle.com/)

  You have to place stars on the grid according to the rules: